Archive for July, 2007

 Predator

-I haven’t a clue what kind of dragonfly this is, although I suspect it to be a skimmer of some sort (a pennant perhaps? or another flavor?).
+I haven’t a clue what kind of dragonfly this is.
 No matter.
 Even if I can’t identify the big beast, I can at least share these photos, all of which were taken at the family farm on Saturday.

 Thick clouds offered little help with the lighting situation, therefore you can assume the color is somewhat tainted by overcast skies.